kfalabs/tdarr-battlemage/README.md

 This uses Ubuntu 25.04 (Plucky) as the base image, so it is pretty bleeding edge and may break some flows since the installed packages are more recent.

-Tested on a host with Linux 6.17 kernel.
-Technically it should work with Linux 6.12+.
+Tested on a host with Linux 6.12 and 6.17 kernel.
+It should work with Linux 6.12+.

 ## Installation
 An example docker compose has been provided to get started.
 Refer to the official repository at: https://github.com/HaveAGitGat/Tdarr for all environment variables/configuration options.
 Remember that any environment variable set in docker overwrites the config file.